 Register and log number of books read in person at all WCDPL locations with the form linked below or online at wcdpl.readsquared.com.

 Families with young children, infants thru preschool, are encouraged to register their children for the 1000 Books Before Kindergarten Reading Challenge!
 Every child participating in the program will receive a free picture book as a registration prize.
-The Frisch Family Fund and the Marjorie Conrad Estate are generous sponsors of this early literacy challenge.
+The Frisch Family Fund is a generous sponsor of this early literacy challenge.
 Registration can be done throughout the year, in person at the library as well as online or with the new ReadSquared App, available on Apple and Google play.
 The challenge is to reach 1000 Books Before Kindergarten.

 Studies have shown that reading with your child provides many opportunities to bond and develop strong attachments.
 Reading together is fun and will create life-long memories.
 Experts agree that children who learn the necessary skills early do better in school and later in life.
 Participating in 1000 Books Before Kindergarten program can help put your child on the right track.